-As stated in the introduction, Gorillas are herbivores, and thus, their diet majorly consists of vegetative materials.
+As stated in the introduction, Gorillas are herbivores, and thus, they mainly consume a vegetarian diet.
 These include young branches, leaves, fruits and seeds, buds, roots, stems, and barks.
 You may also find Gorillas eating pith of wood.

 As much as Gorillas are herbivores, you may also find them eating insects, including termites, ants, and the likes.
 You may also find them eating ash and soil in small quantities.
 These materials are believed to help regulate their digestive system.

 Mountain Gorillas are also not particular about water intake.
 There are two reasons for this.
 The first reason is that there are herbivores, which means they feed on fresh plants and leaves.
 These leaves provide enough water intake.

 The second reason is that Mountain Gorillas live in high-altitude areas.
 This means the surrounding temperature is low, and they don’t lose large amounts of water to the temperature.
 This also reduces the need for water most of the time.

 It is impossible to generalize the diet of all gorillas.
 There are two species with two subspecies each, and they all inhabit different areas.
 The eastern gorilla is far from its western relative, and since they live in specific regions at different altitudes, with particular vegetation in each place, the components of their diet often differ from species to species, between subspecies, and even according to the season of the year.

 An adult gorilla can consume 18 to 20 kilograms of food daily.